AndrewBetson/TF-LPTDM/README.md

 # TODO
 ### Medieval
-- Make death healthkits fall faster and smoother like in actual Medieval Mode.
-- Optimize death healthkit removal.
-Having potentially upwards of 20 timers running concurrently, 15 of which being for healthpacks which have already been picked up, is not good.
 - Only remove non-Medieval compatible `tf_dropped_weapon` entities when Medieval is enabled.
 - Add params to `sm_forcemedieval` for duration and filters. (map, until disabled, only RED, only BLU, etc.)